tlestang/HPCBC-code-review-12102022/slides/slides.md

 Code improvements are changes that do not affect the functionalities but make the code more readable or maintainable.
-You can think of complying to a naming scheme, identifying code smells.
+You can think of complying to a naming scheme, identifying code smells, or adhering to existing software design choices.

 :::